My child is very busy. How much practicing do you expect?

 We offer full refunds through the third week of classes.
 After that time, there are no refunds so that we know the class is properly funded for the school year.
 Our retention rate is very high and drop-outs are rare.
-Of course, student enthusiasum can eb and flow over the course of a school year, so parent involvement and encouragement is very important.
+Of course, student enthusiasum can eb and flow over the course of a school year, so parental involvement and encouragement is very important.

 What teaching materials do you use?